 Veterinarians typically classify diarrhea based on its duration, anatomic location, and severity.
 These characteristics can help narrow down the possible causes.
-Your veterinarian assess if the diarrhea is:

-Small vs. Large Intestinal
+Small Versus Large Intestinal Diarrhea in Cats

-Note that cats can exhibit classic colitis symptoms and actually be constipated.
-Your veterinarian can usually determine this by simple physical exam.
+Note that cats can exhibit classic colitis signs and actually be constipated.
+Your veterinarian can usually determine whether this is the case during a physical exam.

-Mild vs. Complicated
+Mild Versus Complicated Feline Diarrhea

 Diarrhea is a nuisance at best.
 At its worst, it can be life-threatening.
 Contact your veterinarian right away if your cat's diarrhea:

 Causes of Kitty Diarrhea (Partial List)

 When healthy adult cats get a simple case of diarrhea, it's often reasonable to try treating them at home.
 When in doubt, consult your veterinarian.

 If you've recently changed your cat's food, stop the new diet.
 Changing back to the old food for a few days can solve the problem.
-Otherwise, try feeding small, frequent meals of simple, easily-digested food such as low-fat chicken or beef, which can be pureed in a blender with water or chicken broth to yield a good consistency.
+Otherwise, try feeding small, frequent meals of simple, easily digested food such as low-fat chicken or beef, which can be pureed in a blender with water or chicken broth to yield a good consistency.
 Consider adding a probiotic such as lactobacillus, the "good bacteria" found in yogurt.
 Fortiflora is an excellent source of live, active probiotic cultures.
 Unflavored canned pumpkin, which is full of fiber, is a great way to firm up stools and has a taste that many cats like.
-One to two level tablespoons per 5.5 oz can of cat food is a good starting dose.
+One to two level tablespoons per 5.5 oz. can of cat food is a good starting dose.

 Never give any medications, including over-the-counter human medications, to your cat unless under strict instructions by your veterinarian.
-Common over-the-counter remedies such as Pepto Bismol and Imodium, while safe for you, can be toxic for your cat.
+Common over-the-counter remedies such as Pepto-Bismol and Imodium, while safe for you, can be toxic for your cat.
 Inappropriate use of people medicine can make pets very sick.